memerchik/life-game/README.md

 ## Cells rules

-### Cells populating rules
+### Cell becomes populated when:

-1. When cell has 3 neighbours it becomes populated, and all 3 its neighbour cells become unpopulated unless they suit one of the cells staying rules
+1. It has 3 neighbours, but all 3 its neighbour cells die unless they suit one of the cell surviving conditions

+### Cell dies when:

+1. It has 1 or 0 neighbours
+2. It has 4 or more neighbours

-## Cell
+### Cell survives when:

+1. It has 2 or 3 neighbours